PowerShell/openssh-portable/contrib/win32/tools/AttackSurfaceAnalyzer/README.md

 # Attack Surface Analyzer Testing

-This directory contains tools for running Attack Surface Analyzer (ASA) tests on OpenSSH MSI installations using Docker.
+This directory contains tools for running Attack Surface Analyzer (ASA) tests on OpenSSH MSI installations on a Windows VM with PowerShell 7 and .NET 9 SDK installed.

 ## Overview